zkFold/zkfold-cardano/e2e-test/asterizm/Asterizm.md

 ### relayer

 Command used by a relayer to mint a token certifying a client's message.
-The token-name is derived from the selected message hash, and the full message is posted as inline datum.
+The token-name is the supplied message hash, and the message header is posted as inline datum.
+Hashing is external to the relayer command.

 ```shell
 cabal run zkfold-cli:asterizm -- relayer --help